How to become a psychoanalyst

 I'm putting together this resource as I embark on my journey to train as a psychoanalyst in the United States.
 My hope is that this page would become the resource which I wish I could have had when I first started to research this path.

-This page was born from my own research, including searching the internet and talking with colleagues.
-It's possible that I've gotten some things wrong or missed things, so please take this as a starting point for your own research, and be sure to verify with others what you hear me saying.
-Nonetheless, I hope this is helpful!
+This page "How to become a psychoanalyst" was born from my own research, including searching the internet and talking with colleagues, so it's possible that I've gotten some things wrong or missed things, so please take this as a starting point for your own research, and be sure to verify with others what you hear me saying.
+Nonetheless, I hope that this resource is helpful for you!

 Okay, but what actually is psychoanalysis?